LorenzoCodeluppi/VO_pipeline/README.md

 pipenv shell
 ```

-Install the required libraries from the `Pipfile`:
+Install the required libraries from the `requirements.txt`:

 ```
-pipenv install
+pip install -r requirements.txt
 ```
 ### 4. Run the code